nicoloboschi/poetry-dockerize-plugin/README.md

 ```

 * `name` customizes the docker image name.
+* `packages` declares the packages to be included in the docker image.
+If you they are declared in `[project.scripts]` or in `[tool.poetry.scripts]`, they will be automatically added to the list.
 * `python` python version to use.
 If not specified, will try to be extracted from `tool.poetry.dependencies.python`.
 Default is `3.11`
 * `base-image` customizes the base image.
 If not defined, the default base image is `python:<python-version>-slim-bookworm`.
 * `tags` declares a list of tags for the image.